Take a look at:

 Use the limiter / filter options to help focus your results to the most relevant materials.
 Typical database filters include:

 Ovid is an advanced search platform allowing you to perform sophisticated literature searches.
 The Ovid platform provides access to a number of different research databases.
-It is good practice to search each database individually.
+It is good practice to search each database individually (searching multiple databases will cause you more problems than it's worth!).
 Searching more than one database at a time will disable the thesaurus feature and is not advisable for comprehensive systematic searching.

 Once you have selected the database you wish to search you will see there are a number of different types of search options available, each allows you to perform a different type of search.
-The videos below provide a quick introduction, for in depth guidance on searching Ovid explore the Searching Ovid LibGuide.
+You should use multi-field or advanced search for a comprehensive systematic search.
+The information below provide a quick introduction, for in depth guidance on searching Ovid explore the Searching Ovid LibGuide.